The Pandemic as a Catalyst for HR Reinvention

 When Facebook announced in March 2020 that it was eliminating first-half performance reviews because of the COVID-19 pandemic, there were a lot of HR professionals nodding their heads in agreement.

 It all made so much sense.
-After making the tough but correct decision to have its 45,000 employees worldwide work from home, Facebook quickly realized that normal performance reviews wouldn’t make any sense.
+After making the tough but correct decision to have its 45,000 employees worldwide work from home, Facebook quickly realised that normal performance reviews wouldn’t make any sense.
 Everyone’s work life had just been totally upended.
 Managers were still scrambling to develop protocols for keeping in touch and monitoring the progress of work.
 The new normal was more mystery than anything else.

 In response, the company quickly retooled its review process: rather than going through the motions of a virtual review, all employees were awarded an “exceeds expectation” rating and given a $1,000 bonus.

 While Facebook can be applauded for making a quick, rational decision in real time, it’s not clear what the company will do when, or if, employees return to the office.
 There is, however, a strong argument for a firm second look.
-The company has been criticized in the past for performance and peer reviews that discouraged dissent and promoted a sometimes cutthroat political environment.
+The company has been criticised in the past for performance and peer reviews that discouraged dissent and promoted a sometimes cutthroat political environment.

 Facebook’s performance review decision reflects a growing cognizance among HR professionals about whether now is the perfect time to improve, streamline and alter long-standing practices and policies that are not working but which have been starved for attention and resources.